nohits/MLB-Gameday-Bot/README.md

 Lots of relevant stats are provided about the teams/ players to better predict outcomes.

+Designed to be a 1-stop-shop when conducting research.
 This data is gathered from different stats APIs.

 Download, then right-click and run with powershell to execute.